-- Capel-le-Ferne Primary School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One of KCSIE 2021 as appropriate.
-A copy of both documents can be found in staff room, and on the school website.
+- ASPIRE will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2021 as appropriate.
+This is available in the school office and in the staff room. - Parents/carers can obtain a copy of the ASPIRE Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the ASPIRE/ school website:

-- Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: www.capelprimary.org - The policy forms part of our school development plan and will be reviewed annually by the governing body who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead/headteacher will ensure regular reporting on safeguarding activity and systems to the governing body.
-The governing body will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.
+- The policy forms part of our ASPIRE/ schools development plan and will be reviewed annually by the governing body/proprietor/leadership who has responsibility for oversight of safeguarding and child protection systems. - The Designated Safeguarding Lead and EHTI will ensure regular reporting on safeguarding activity and systems to the governing body/proprietor/leadership.
+The governing body/proprietor/leadership will not receive details of individual learner situations or identifying features of families as part of their oversight responsibility.